Do It Yourself Privacy Fence Tips For Success

 How High is High Enough?

-When determining how high your fence should be, don’t depend on your height.
-Many people make the mistake of standing in their yard and deciding they can’t be seen if the fence is tall enough they can’t see over it.
+When determining your fence’s height, don’t depend on your height.
+Many people make the mistake of standing in their yard and deciding they can’t be seen if the fence is tall enough that they can’t see over it.

 All the while, measurements are being kept in mind so you’re properly shielded.
-This is a quick and easy way to get an idea of how high the fence will need to be and to help you decide what will be the best building materials.
+This is a quick and easy way to get an idea of how high the fence will need to be and help you decide on the best building materials.

 In our day and age of over-regulation and bureaucratic red tape, I have to say be sure to check zoning, permits, and ordinances before you build.
-Gone are the days when you can put up anything on your own property no matter the need or goal.
+Gone are the days when you could put up anything on your own property, no matter the need or goal.

 Not doing so can, sadly, result in your being ordered to take it all down and given a fine.
-This would not only cost you aggravation but time, money, and energy.
-Some homeowner’s associations even have material restrictions so be sure to check those if you live in one.
+This would cost you aggravation, time, money, and energy.
+Some homeowners associations even have material restrictions, so check those if you live in one.

 Know Your Property Lines